tWind/default-project/README.md

-# Starting a new project
+# Starting a new project ver 3.0

 ```
 npm i